Bachelor of Music (Interactive Composition)

 - Develop a variety of creative skills, knowledge and understandings across a range of practical, theoretical and conceptual aspects of interactive composition

 - Broaden contemporary musical knowledge with a focus on commercially driven modes of music and sound making

-- Create and craft new artistic work in group environments focusing on contemporary cross-art modes of composition including music for the moving image, theatre, dance, pop song, EDM, advertising, video games and multi-media installations
+- Create and craft new artistic work in group environments focusing on contemporary multi-modal composition including music for the moving image, theatre, dance, pop, EDM, advertising, video games and multi-media installations

-Bachelor of Music students are encouraged to apply for a fourth-year Honours degree.
+Upon completion of the course, you may choose to apply for a fourth-year Honours degree.
 An honours year provides an intensive mode of study allowing you to master your specialisation and create a pathway into advanced graduate study options in music.